PoxaNit/Web-Chat/README.md

  for standalization, in the databases it's stored just as id.

+# Technical decisions

+## Authentication

+I decided to use stateful authentication (table logins) because I think it's better when users try to access an account already logged.
+It's easier to handle with this.
+Using JWT, for example, is bad for the user experience, because to a communication app, the user would have to log in many times.

 # Data Models (databases)

 ## Data models -> Server Database (MariaDB)